jackyzha0/quartz/content/CIP/CIP-Documentation.md

     └── Story Files_Translate

 Animation: Contains the After Effects files for Each scene.
-Folder ending with `_translation` include text that needs to be translated using [[templater]]
+Folder ending with `_translation` include text that needs to be translated using
 Assets/Audio: Contains the English version of the audio for the module Assets/Audio_Translate: Contains the Translated versions of the audio for the module Assets/PDF: Contains the translated scripts as PDF and .docx